oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

 ## Introduction

 This lab walks you through the steps to organize an image library in Object Storage.
-You will then upload your X-Ray images to folders set in your image library.
+You will have an option to download images directlty to OCI Cloud Shell and then from Cloud Shell into Object Storage.
+Alternatively, you can also load images to Object Storage from your laptop, assuming you have already download images to your laptop.
+The first approach is faster and recommended.

-Estimated Time: 45 minutes
+Estimated time: 30 minutes

 ### About OCI Object Storage